walker-test/tukanoan-lingview/README.md

 This will install all the node modules required by our program.

 The first time you use the site, and after each time you make changes, you'll need to rebuild the LingView site.
-To do so, type the command `npm run quick-build-offline` in the repository's root directory.
+To do so, type the command `npm run quick-build` in the repository's root directory.

 To view the website in your browser, open the `index.html` file.